Puri v. East West Tea Company

 Zweibrüder Optoelectronics v.
 Coast Cutlery Corp.

-Represented Leatherman’s subsidiary Zweibrüder Optoelectronics in a dispute with Coast, Zweibrüder’s former distributor of LED lights, over ownership of trademarks and unfair competition.
-(2012)
+Represented Leatherman’s subsidiary Zweibrüder Optoelectronics, designer and manufacturer of LED lights, in a dispute with Coast, Zweibrüder’s former distributor, over ownership of trademarks and unfair competition.
+(D. Or.
+2011-2012)

 Premier Technologies v.
 State of Oregon